Lecrapouille/OpenGLCppWrapper/README.md

 ##### my_fragment_shader.glsl

-Nothing particuraly difficult with this fragment shader because largely explained in OpenGL tutorials that you will find on internet.
-For the fun, we also mix the texel color with an uniform color.
+In this vertex shader, we pick the color of the texture (texel) and mix it with an uniform (global) color.
+There is nothing particularly difficult with this fragment shader because it's largely explained in OpenGL tutorials findable on internet.

 ```
 01: #version 330 core